 George Belokas is an actuary and assistant vice president of actuarial and consulting firm GPW and Associates, Inc. He is a fellow of the Casualty Actuarial Society and a member of the American Academy of Actuaries with over nine years of experience in reserving and pricing with a focus in commercial insurance, reinsurance and captive insurance.
 Fields of experience include vehicle service contracts, guaranteed asset protection, tire and wheel, ancillary Finance and Insurance products, workers’ compensation, property, liability and other non-traditional insurance risks.
 He holds a Bachelor of Science in mathematics from Arizona State University and currently serves as vice president of the Casualty Actuaries of the Desert States.

-Nautilus Insurance Group
+Nautilus Insurance Company

 Tim Doyle, FSA, MAAA

 Tim Doyle is a senior actuary at Optumas Consulting.
 He provides program, strategy, and operational consulting services and actuarial analysis for a variety of projects related to health care reform.
 Doyle also develops and certifies rates for Medicaid populations compliant with the CMS Rate Setting Checklist for use by states in contracting with managed care organizations, including long-term care and behavioral health populations.
 In addition, he has developed upper payment limits for use in PACE programs compliant with the Upper Payment Limit (UPL) Checklist.

 Ernst & Young